tderenzi/tderenzi.github.io/src/portfolio/elom.md

 ---

 # Intro
 I led the user research to redesign a fragmented data management system for population-based child assessment tools.
-The insights and recommendations resulted in a **185% reduction in processing time and supported South Africa's largest national survey of children's learning outcomes.**
+The insights and recommendations resulted in a **185% reduction in data processing time and supported South Africa's largest national survey of children's learning outcomes.**

 # About the project